Origin of the word rookie?

-A rookie is someone new to a particular situation or recently promoted to a higher level of competition or responsibility.
+A rookie is someone new or recently promoted to a higher level of competition or responsibility.

 The word is most commonly used in American sports commentary to describe a team player in their first season - a rookie NFL quarterback, example, or a new player on the Ryder Cup team.